A bit about your friendly neighbourhood moose.

 My approach is to review and study the latest research on manual therapy, physiotherapy, pain science and rehabilitation and strive to implement evidence-based practices.

-I am currently undertaking an MSc in Pain Management from Cardiff University.
+I am currently undertaking an MSc in Pain Management via Cardiff University.

-I have full professional membership of the Sports Massage Association (SMA).
+I have full professional membership of the The association for Soft Tissue Therapists (SMA).

 'Predictive Processing - A New Model For Pain ?' - Mick Thacker